TykTechnologies/tyk-demo/README.md

 ## Step 1: Add your Dashboard licence

 The `docker-compose.yml` file uses a Docker environment variable to set the dashboard licence.
-To set this, create a file called `.env` in the root directory of the repo, then set the content of the file, replacing `<YOUR_LICENCE>` with your Dashboard licence:
+To set this, create a file called `.env` in the root directory of the repo, then set the content of the file as follows, replacing `<YOUR_LICENCE>` with your Dashboard licence:

 ```
 DASHBOARD_LICENCE=<YOUR_LICENCE>